octimot/StoryToolkitAI/INSTALLATION.md

 #### 3. Make sure you now have virtualenv:

     pip install virtualenv

+_Note: if the pip command above doesn't work, try to use pip3 (and use pip3 for the next steps too)_

 #### 4. Download StoryToolkitAI:
 First, go to the Folder you want to install StoryToolkit in via Finder.
 Right-click on it and select "New Terminal at Folder".